marczz/rest-sphinx-memo/source/ReST.rst

         .. [*] other labeled footnote.

-*Labeled footnotes are always numerics.*
+*Labeled footnotes are always numeric.*

 .. index::
    !citation